tw4l/addext/README.md

 `addext.py` takes two positional argument:
 * `target`: Path to target file or directory
-* `json`: Path to addext PRONOM JSON file (`pronom_v95.json` is included in this repositroy for convenience.
-See README below for instructions on how to create this JSON file from PRONOM XML exports)
+* `json`: Path to addext PRONOM JSON file (`pronom_v95.json` is included in this repository for convenience.
+See README below for instructions on how to create a JSON file in expected format from PRONOM XML exports)

 Options include:
-* `-d, --dryrun`: Perform dry run: print would-be changes to terminal instead of renaming files.
+* `-d, --dryrun`: Perform dry run (print would-be changes to terminal instead of renaming files)
-* `-m, --manual`: Manually choose extension to add to files when PRONOM gives several options (not available in Windows).
+* `-m, --manual`: Manually choose extension to add to files when PRONOM gives several options (not available in Windows)

 ### Behavior